Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoTDEngine.md

       device_health1:
         properties:
           instruction: status
            pushSettings:
            telemetryCollectionService: push-endpoint-1 # Edit it to the name same with TelemetryService's name(# tag)
 ```
 Then edit the Configmap yaml file and make sure that the telemetryCollectionService value is the same as the name of the telemetry service you created in the previous step.

 ## deploy deviceShifu again

-Then you need to deploy deviceShifu again so that the telemetry will push raw data to the telemetry service and publish it to your MQTT broker.
+Then you need to deploy deviceShifu again so that the telemetry will push raw data to the telemetry service and publish it to your TDengine database.

 ## examples